The online auto parts industry is hot.

 Your auto parts website can have a long list of features and functionality.
 However, there are some core features that you’ll want to look for in an parts eCommerce platform:

 There are dozens of auto parts eCommerce websites to choose from.
-To make your decision a bit easier, we’ve compared a few of the most popular auto parts eCommerce websites below:
+To make your decision a bit easier, we’ve compared six of the most popular auto parts eCommerce websites below: